 In the case of GER, regurgitation of stomach contents is not painful for a baby.
-However, the baby could be irritable, wakeful or fuss during feeds due to other reasons; for example, gastro-intestinal discomfort owing to overfeeding; hunger due to underfeeding; distress owing to sleep deprivation; or feeding refusal owing to a behavioral feeding aversion.
+However, the baby could be irritable, wakeful or fuss during feeds due to other reasons; for example, gastro-intestinal discomfort owing to overfeeding; hunger due to underfeeding; distress due to sleep deprivation and/or overstimulation; or feeding refusal owing to a behavioral feeding aversion.

 Whether regurgitated stomach contents are acidic or not depend on many variables, such as the type of food consumed and the time stomach contents are regurgitate in relation to the feed.
 Even when regurgitation occurs when stomach contents are acidic, this does not automatically cause harm.
 The human body has numerous protective mechanisms that act to maintain a state of harmony within the body.

 Breast milk and infant formula have a neutral acid balance.
-When a baby brings up milk, this is unlikely to burn her esophagus.
+When a baby brings up milk, this is unlikely to burn her oesophagus.

 The esophagus has a muscular wall which contracts and pushes food and fluid towards the stomach.
 Any refluxed stomach contents will be pushed back into the stomach within a matter of seconds.
 The wall of the esophagus has a mucosal lining that protects the underlying tissues against brief episodes of acid reflux.
 In most cases, when babies refluxes acidic stomach contents, the worse they experiences is a bad taste in their mouth.